-ENGL 100 - READING AND WRITING REVIEW (4)
+ENGL 111 - READING AND WRITING REVIEW (4)

 Course emphasizes reading and writing skills to prepare students for university-level work in all classes.
 The course focuses on effective reading strategies, paragraph and essay development, organization, coherent expression, and mechanics/usage (i.e., punctuation, spelling, and grammar).
-Students who do not place into ENGL 121 are required to take this course and must receive a grade of C or higher before they can proceed to ENGL 121.
-Credit does not apply toward graduation.
+Students who do not place into ENGL 121 are required to take this course and must receive a grade of C- or higher before they can proceed to ENGL 121.
+Credit applies as a general elective.

-ENGL 121, 122 - COLLEGE WRITING I, II (3, 3)
+ENGL 121 - COLLEGE WRITING I (3)

-Study and practice in the forms of writing necessary for college.
-ENGL 121 emphasizes the writing process, a clear writing style, and the basic elements of academic writing, including critical thinking, analysis, and argument.
-ENGL 122 builds on the concepts introduced in ENGL 121 and teaches students to develop and refine their skills in critical thinking and written argumentation.
-Students must receive a grade of C- or higher before they can proceed to the next class in the college writing sequence.
+Teaches close reading, the writing process, a clear writing style, and the basic elements of academic writing, including critical thinking, analysis, and argument.
+Also emphasizes a theme that promotes the university's commitment to diversity.
+Students must receive a grade of C- or higher before they can proceed to ENGL 122.
 (Course fees apply.)